cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 - Connects attributes together as described in the original formula.
 - Erases/fills with zeros the memory area containing the `Throwaway_Keypair` and original payload.

-We recommend you to check out AcraStruct [examples](https://github.com/cossacklabs/acra/tree/master/examples) and try the [⚙️Acra Engineering Demo⚙️](https://github.com/cossacklabs/acra-engineering-demo/#what-is-this).
+We recommend you to check out the process of creating the AcraStruct in [examples](https://github.com/cossacklabs/acra/tree/master/examples) and try the [⚙️Acra Engineering Demo⚙️](https://github.com/cossacklabs/acra-engineering-demo/#what-is-this).

 You can check your own AcraWriter implementation with our online [AcraStruct validator]({{< ref "acra/acra-in-depth/data-structures/acrastruct-validator.md" >}}) and try to decrypt generated AcraStructs.